 there's a new appreciation of the company, especially from film fans.

-why it is happening.
+happening.
 Yet it is nice to be a bit nostalgic and reminisces at times about our time in the Cannon entity.
-There
+There are tons

-are tons of documentaries, books, articles, and web activities surrounding the company which is hard to explain but it is
+of documentaries, books, articles, and web activities surrounding the company which is hard to explain but it is a fact.
+I

 Are you working on anything new as of late?
 I think the world is in need of some Firstenberg magic again.

 I am flattered to know that the world would like to see some Firstenberg Magic and thank you for the compliments but the